How to Do Push-Ups

 In this scenario, Kate trains twice a week and is using the push-up as her main upper body “push” exercise to improve core and upper body strength and size.
 She is a new lifter with a pelvic and rib position of someone who has a more fatigued posture.
 She is doing a simple workout plan that covers the basics.

-I like to progress the height of the push-up when someone can do 20 push-ups in a row at a certain height.
-That way when we lower the height, they’re more likely to be able to at least do at least 5-8 reps.
+I like to progress the push-up height when someone can do 20 push-ups in a row at a certain height.
+That way, when we lower the height, they’re more likely to be able to do at least 5-8 reps at least.

 Example 2: Push-Up Sets & Reps